VoidWitch/SC1015_miniproject/README.md

 - @insertGH_user - contribn

 ## _Problem Definition_
-- Are we able to predict the bankruptcy likelihood of a company based on its financial statements?
+- Are we able to predict the bankruptcy likelihood of a company based on its key financial statements?
 - What variable and model would be the best to predict it?

 ## _Models Used_